alexfarouz/rag-rmp/README.md

 # 📚 RateMyProf

 Welcome to **RateMyProf**!
-This application allows users to easily find and sort information about professors at any university.
-Whether you're looking for feedback, ratings, or details about a specific professor, our chatbot has you covered.
-Simply sign in, access your personalized dashboard, and start asking away!
+This application is designed specifically for students to access detailed information about professors at various universities and to share their own reviews.
+Whether you're researching potential professors for your courses or sharing your experiences, RateMyProf is here to help!

 ## 🚀 Features

-- **🔐 User Dashboard:** After signing in, you'll be taken to a personalized dashboard where you can interact with our chatbot.
+- **🔐 User Dashboard:** After signing in, you'll be directed to your personalized dashboard where you can interact with our chatbot and manage your reviews.

-- **🤖 Chatbot with RAG:** The chatbot is powered by Retrieval-Augmented Generation (RAG), allowing it to answer any questions about professors from various universities accurately and efficiently.
+- **🤖 Chatbot with RAG:** Our intelligent chatbot, powered by Retrieval-Augmented Generation (RAG), provides accurate and up-to-date information about professors based on your questions and input.

-- **🔍 Professor Information:** Get detailed information about any professor by simply asking the chatbot or pasting a RateMyProf link directly.
+- **🔍 Professor Information:** Get detailed profiles and feedback about any professor by asking the chatbot or pasting a RateMyProf link directly.

+- **✍️ Submit Reviews:** Share your experiences and rate professors to help other students make informed decisions.

-- **🔄 Sort and Filter:** Once you have the professor's details, you can sort and filter the results to find exactly what you need.
+- **🔄 Sort and Filter:** Organize and sort the professor information and reviews according to your preferences for easy navigation.

 ## 🛠️ Technology Stack

-- **Next.js:** A React framework that enables server-side rendering and static web applications.
+- **Next.js:** A React framework that enables server-side rendering and static web applications for a smooth user experience.

-- **RAG (Retrieval-Augmented Generation):** Enhances the chatbot by providing it with relevant data from various sources, making it more knowledgeable and accurate.
+- **RAG (Retrieval-Augmented Generation):** Enhances the chatbot's capabilities by providing relevant data from multiple sources for accurate and comprehensive responses.

-## Getting Started
+## 🏁 Getting Started

 First, run the development server: